Dre Campbell Farm

 • Dock

-That’s because some of these plants share the same nutrients as rhubarb and/or may compete for space.
-Some may also attract bad insects, while others have different sunlight requirements.
+Some plants share the same nutrients as rhubarb and/or may compete for space.
+Some may also attract harmful insects, while others have different sunlight requirements.

 Can you plant rhubarb near potatoes?
-They both have similar sunlight and nutrient requirements, so they may compete with each other.
+They both have similar sunlight and nutrient requirements.
+Therefore, they may compete.

 How to Grow Rhubarb